JamesSkemp/words/content/post/wacom-and-digital-innovator.md

 +++
-title = "Wacom and Digital Innovator" summary = "Some time ago, I purchased a Wacom Graphire direct from Wacom.
+title = "Wacom and Digital Innovator" description = "Some time ago, I purchased a Wacom Graphire direct from Wacom.
 Since then, I've completed two surveys and received two DVDs from the Digital Innovator series." draft = false comments = true date = "2006-06-02T20:07:00-05:00"